efekarakus/efekarakus-blog/_drafts/a-guide-to-writing-code-comments.md

 is a work-in-progress, please send me any constructive feedback on how to improve it.

 ## Commenting Tenets (Unless You Know Better Ones)
 * _Describe things not obvious from the code_.
-This is the most important tenet, if you can remove your comments through better code then do that.
+If you can remove your comments through better code then do that.
+* _Err on the side of commenting_.
+We are not always at our best.
+Writing clean code is difficult, when in doubt add a comment and seek feedback.
-* _Complete abstractions_.
+* _Complete the abstractions_.
 If users need to read the implementation in order to use your public API then the abstraction is leaked.
 Use comments to avoid surprises for the caller.

 ## Cookbook

 ### Describe things not obvious from the code
 [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) also applies to comments.
+Implementation comments (body of a function) can usually be replaced with better naming.
-A good rule-of-thumb to follow to not repeat yourself is to **use different words than the entity described**[^1].
+If you're documenting a data structure, interface, function, a good rule-of-thumb to follow is to **use different words than the entity described**[^1].

-Code reviews are a great way to know whether your code needs a comment or a refactor[^3][^4].
+### Err on the side of commenting
+We build systems with the assumption that anything can fail, so we try to make [recovery](http://roc.cs.berkeley.edu/roc_overview.html) as easy as possible.
+We should adopt a similar mindset with our code quality.
+Not everything that we write will be clear, and if you think the code doesn't capture what's in your mind then add a comment[^1].
+If a code reviewer raises clarification questions, it's a good sign for refactoring or documentation[^2][^3].

-### Complete abstractions
+### Complete the abstractions
 The tenet is best applied to a _public_ function or method and the target audience is its users.
 Good things to cover in the comments are: contracts, side-effects, exceptions, parameters, and return values.
 A good example is the [strings.SplitAfter](https://golang.org/pkg/strings/#SplitAfter) function:
 ```go
 // SplitAfter slices s into all substrings after each instance of sep and